utdata/icj-setting-up/macintosh.md

 * Choose your username carefully.
 I wouldn't use upper case characters or special characters because this will become part of a URL later.
 * USE YOUR UNIVERSITY EMAIL IF YOU HAVE ONE.
 You might want to apply for the [Student developer pack](https://help.github.com/articles/applying-for-a-student-developer-pack/), which will get you private repositories.

+### Saving your Github credentials

+There are ways you can tell your computers to save your Github username/password.
+If you are using your own machine, I suggest this first one, setting up SSH keys.
+If that proves difficult, try the second option.

+* I use these directions for [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) on my machine so I'm never asked for a password.
+It is not as scary as it looks, though there is some command-line foo to execute.
 * You can save yourself from having to enter your Github name/password by [caching your password](https://help.github.com/articles/caching-your-github-password-in-git/).
-This is what we'll have to do for lab computers.
+We'll have to use this method for lab computers.
-* I use [SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) on my machine so I'm never asked for a password.
-It is not as scary as it looks, though there is some command-line foo to execute.

-## Parts for later in the class
+## Parts for later in the class: Node.js setup

 We won't do this until later in the semester.